ChrisGreene-Chuboe/stk-app-sql/CONTRIBUTING.md

-# Contributing to stk-app-sql
+# Contributing to chuck-stack-core

-Thank you for your interest in contributing to stk-app-sql!
+Thank you for your interest in contributing to chuck-stack-core!
 We welcome contributions from the community.

 ## Contributor License Agreement (CLA)